Skip to main content

 German Context: Why Renting Works

-In Germany, the homeownership rate is 51% — one of the lowest in Europe [10].
+In Germany, the homeownership rate is 47% (2024) — the lowest in the EU [10].
 This is not a sign of poverty, but the result of a functioning tenant protection system:

 • Kündigungsschutz (eviction protection) — owner cannot evict without valid reasons